Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 Now are you ready to start predicting races?

-In this section, I mention famous greyhound races in Great Britain & Ireland and their associated venues.
+In this section, I mention famous greyhound races held in Great Britain & Ireland and their associated venues.
 I include information on race speeds, classic winners and affiliated trainers and compare English dog racing grades with Irish, American and Australian grading systems.

-Greyhound Predictor v2.0 Software allows you to simulate four race grades: Open Race, Top Grade, Middle Grade and Low Grade.
+Greyhound Predictor Software allows you to simulate four race grades: Open Race, Top Grade, Middle Grade and Low Grade.

 In England an 'open race' represents the highest standard of racing grades and consists of two divisions - Major Open Races - Category One (OR1), Two (OR2), Three (OR3) & Minor Opens (OR).
 In Ireland the best middle-distance races are called AAO's.
 In America these races are known as RSA's or SA's (Racing Secretaries A Class).
 In Australia all major competitions are classified as Group Races and generally referred to as FFA's (Free for All).

-Other famous races include: All England Cup - (Newcastle), Arc and Produce Stakes - (Swindon), Golden Jacket and Gold Collar - (Crayford), Champion Stakes - (Romford), Lowther Stakes and Eclipse - (Nottingham), Regency, Sussex Cup and Winter Derby - (Brighton & Hove).
-Kent Derby - (Central Park), Harlow Gold Cup - (Harlow), Henlow Derby - (Henlow), Monmore Gold Cup and Summer Stayers - (Monmore Green), Scurry Gold Cup - (Perry Barr), Steel City Cup and British Bred Derby - (Sheffield), Yorkshire St Leger - (Doncaster), East Anglian Derby - (Yarmouth) etc.
+Other famous races include: All England Cup - (Newcastle), Ark - (Swindon), Premier Greyhound Racing Golden Jacket, Kent St Leger and Gold Collar - (Crayford), Essex Vase, Golden Sprint, Coronation Cup and Champion Stakes - (Romford), PGR Eclipse - (Nottingham), Brighton Belle, Sussex Cup, Regency & Olympic - (Hove), Kent Derby - (Central Park), Harlow Gold Cup - (Harlow), Pall Mall and Hunt Cup - (Oxford), Monmore Gold Cup and Summer Stayers Classic - (Monmore Green), ARC Laurels and Scurry Gold Cup - (Perry Barr), Steel City Cup and 3 Steps To Victory - (Sheffield), Arena Racing Company Classic and Grand Prix - (Sunderland), KAB Maiden Derby - (Towcester) and 78th East Anglian Derby - (Yarmouth) etc.

 Minor Opens (OR) include all 'one-offs' with a minimum of £100 to the winner.
 Maiden Opens are limited to greyhounds yet to win an Open Race over the distance.